KeyanSong/431-2018/slides/class12/README.md

 2. Thanks to those of you who completed the [Minute Paper after Class 11](http://bit.ly/431-2018-minute11).
 Response is forthcoming.

 3. There were some typos in Section 13.10, 13.11 and 13.13 of the [Course Notes](https://thomaselove.github.io/2018-431-book/WCGS-Study.html#including-arcus-status-in-the-model).
 They are now fixed.
+I've also added a new Chapter 50, about Missing Data.

 4. Visualization of the Day